-This course will be build on the concepts covered in Evidence including Constitutional, relevancy, competency, hearsay, and privilege.
+This course will build on the concepts covered in Evidence, including constitutional, relevancy, competency, hearsay, and privilege.
 The course will cover issues of evidence as they relate to the role of the Criminal Justice professional in preparation of cases with emphasis on effective courtroom testimony through a complete knowledge of the substantive and procedural laws of evidence.
-Prerequisite: PRL210

-CRI321 Police Operations 3 Credits A study of the development, organization, and function of contemporary law enforcement agencies.
+Police Operations 3 Credits CRI321

+This course is a study of the development, organization, and function of contemporary law enforcement agencies.
 Also covers police-community relations, police decision-making, and concepts in police practice and administration.
 Students will complete an in-depth project designing a police department from "ground zero" to include identifying patrol zones, manpower, budget, scheduling, and equipment projections.

 CRI325 Death Investigation I 3 Credits An introductory study of forensic death investigations.
-Areas of specialized focus include the causes, manners and mechanisms of both natural and unnatural deaths, scene investigations, pertinent legal considerations, and methods germane to equivocal death determinations.
+Areas of specialized focus include the causes, manners, and mechanisms of both natural and unnatural deaths, scene investigations, pertinent legal considerations, and methods germane to equivocal death determinations.
 Prerequisite: CRI330

-CRI330 Criminalistics 3 Credits A hands-on study of scientific aspects of criminal investigation at crime scenes and in the crime laboratory including preservation of fingerprints, analysis of hair, fibers, blood and narcotics, and forensic examination.
-Also, incorporates the study of illegal drugs in America with special emphasis on the detection, confiscation, and preservation of drug evidence.
-The course will culminate with an indepth lab research study on an actual case file provided by the instructor.
+CRI330 Criminalistics 3 Credits

+This course is a hands-on study of scientific aspects of criminal investigation at crime scenes and in the crime laboratory, including preservation of fingerprints, analysis of hair, fibers, blood and narcotics, and forensic examination.
+The course also incorporates the study of illegal drugs in America with special emphasis on the detection, confiscation, and preservation of drug evidence.
+The course will culminate with an in-depth practical study on an actual case file provided by the instructor.